Does Trump have power to pardon himself? It’s complicated

-WASHINGTON (AP) — President Donald Trump has declared that he has “absolute power” to issue a pardon to himself.
+WASHINGTON (AP) — President Donald Trump has declared that he has the “absolute right” to issue a pardon to himself.
 Yet the law is much murkier than his confidence suggests.

 “It’s impossible to anticipate every factual scenario that could come up under a legal provision.
 This is why we have the courts,” said University of Baltimore law professor Kimberly Wehle.